-June 30 1968 July 1 1967
+1968 1967

-\$52,779 \$47,734
+Carrying amount of publications Less allowance for publications over one year old \$52,779 \$47,734

 41,717 38,393

-\$11,062 \$ 9,341
+\$11,062 ====== \$ 9,341

-\$52,779 41,717

-Note B.-Land and Building:
+Note B - Land and Building:

-The present national headquarters of the Association is located on land donated by North-western University.
+The present national headquarters of the Association is located on land donated by Northwestern University.
 Agreements relating to the land grant provide that if the land is not used for the Association's national headquarters, title to the land will revert to the University and a trust will be established for the purpose of selling the land and building.
 The Association is to receive from the trust that amount determined to be the proportionate share of the total selling price allocable to building and land improvements.